PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 #### Steps:
 1. Create a device you are intended to print and save it as .stl file, or download our Miyagi_sample.stl file.
+     - Make sure you create devices that can be drawn with one stroke of line.

 2. Open PrusaSlicer and upload the .stl file.